maximebochon/tips/cli-general.md

 ```sh
 for f in *.xml; do [ -f rm ] && rm -f $f && rm rm || touch rm; done; rm -f rm;
 ```

+&nbsp;

+:ghost: Prevent commands in a `bash` terminal from being stored in history:
+- `HISTCONTROL` environment variable should be set to `ignorespace` or `ignoreboth` (done by default on most systems)
+- type your command with a leading space to prevent storing it in history

+&nbsp;